jsakeag/langchain-healthbot-new/README.md

 )
 ```

-- If you are experiencing CORS errors Make sure you allow your IP to access the endpoint
+- Make sure you allow your IP to access the endpoint so that you don't experience CORS errors

 ## 🛠️ Accessing Our Resources